-- 8. The devastating impact and rapid spread of COVID-19 has made public health responses the absolute priority of governments around the world.
-Affected countries are struggling to tackle the health risks while mitigating the socio-economic repercussions of confinement, production slowdown and job losses.
-COVID-19 has affected victims regardless of gender, geography, ethnicity, religion, wealth or any other status. - 9.
-Where existing levels of inequality are high, the consequences of the current crisis impact the most vulnerable populations in a disproportionate and more severe manner.
-Women in particular have experienced multiple and compounded forms of discrimination while on the front lines of responses, at home, in the health workforce and in various sectors of production. - 10.
-Uneven governance arrangements reveal other disconnects, including between national and sub-national levels, in how the Sustainable Development Goals are being embraced and prioritized.
+- 8. The devastating impact and rapid spread of COVID-19 has made public-health responses the absolute priority of Governments around the world.
+Countries are struggling to tackle the health risks while mitigating the socioeconomic repercussions of confinement, production slowdown and job losses.
+COVID-19 has affected everyone regardless of gender, geography, ethnicity, religion, wealth or other status. - 9.
+Where existing levels of inequality are high, the consequences of the COVID-19 crisis are having an impact on the most vulnerable populations in a disproportionate and more severe manner.
+Women in particular have experienced multiple and compounded forms of discrimination while on the front lines of responses, at home, as part of the health workforce and in various sectors of production. - 10.
+Uneven governance arrangements reveal other disconnects, including between national and subnational levels, in how the Goals are being embraced and prioritized.
 Many countries still lack adequate social protection measures for the most disadvantaged and vulnerable groups, including indigenous peoples, ethnic minorities, persons with disabilities, women and children.
-The capacity of the public sector to deal with crises is also uneven, and the COVID-19 pandemic has revealed stark discrepancies with regard to unequal health care systems, varying capacities to rally different arms and institutions, and efforts to implement virtual learning and educational support while addressing digital divides. - 11.
-Many government institutions are not able to implement the Sustainable Development Goals at the desired scale and speed because of a general undervaluing of the public sector in economic theories of the past decades, which has resulted in smaller but less effective public administration and a disregard of the public value that it may create.
-"Silo thinking" continues to hamper the holistic implementation of the Sustainable Development Goals and hinder action to ensure that no one is left behind.
-Stronger political commitment is needed to connect the political and administrative silos within international policy action, development aid and peace building, as well as for the reinforcement of existing multilateral and regional political and economic mechanisms. - 12.
-The constantly shifting nature of population distribution across aspects such as age, race, ethnicity, income and education levels cause the socioeconomic positions of countries and groups to be more difficult to track and measure.
-International migration and migration policymaking has become one of the most debated and crucial areas of public administration in almost every country.
-Migration directly affects both State welfare and individual wellbeing.
-The shifting dynamics of jobs and their geographical situation and the mass migration of workers to urban areas highlight problems such as overcrowding and exacerbation of social and economic inequalities.
+The capacity of the public sector to deal with crises is also uneven, and the COVID-19 pandemic has revealed stark discrepancies in terms of unequal health-care systems, varying capacities to rally different arms and institutions, and efforts to implement virtual learning and educational support while addressing digital divides. - 11.
+Many government institutions are not able to implement the Goals at the desired scale and speed because of a general undervaluing of the public sector in economic theories of the past decades, which has resulted in smaller but less effective public administration and a disregard for the public value that it may create.
+The silo mentality continues to hamper the holistic implementation of the Goals and hinder action to ensure that no one is left behind.
+Stronger political commitment is needed to connect the political and administrative silos within international policy action, development aid and peacebuilding, as well as to reinforce existing multilateral and regional political and economic mechanisms. - 12.
+The constantly shifting nature of population distribution across demographics such as age, race, ethnicity, income and education levels makes it more difficult to track and measure the socioeconomic positions of countries and groups.
+International migration, together with migration policymaking, has become one of the most debated and crucial areas of public administration in almost every country.
+Migration directly affects both State welfare and individual well-being.
+The shifting dynamics of jobs and their geographical location and the mass migration of workers to urban areas highlight problems such as overcrowding and social and economic inequalities.